MILVLG/bottom-up-attention.pytorch/README.md

 ## Training

-The following script will train a bottom-up-attention model on the `train` split of VG:
+The following script will train a bottom-up-attention model on the `train` split of VG. *We are still working on this part to reproduce the same results as the Caffe version*.

 ```bash
 $ python3 train_net.py --mode detectron2 \